04-11-19 | References

-Setting budgets has become a key weapon in the ongoing struggle of organizations to understand and control their cloud spend.
-Public cloud providers have responded by offering their users services such as budget alerts and server tagging.
+Public cloud providers have responded by offering their users cloud cost management services such as budget alerts and server tagging.
 Users, however, still struggle to see the costs associated with the resources they’ve tagged.
-In this post, we’ll talk about the challenge of viewing your costs in Azure and how you can solve it.
+In this post, we’ll talk about the challenge of Azure cost management and how to solve it.

 Operationally, server tagging is a great resource.
 Once each VM is accounted for with a tag, it’s easy to identify orphaned resources, which is one component of sprawl.
 In the Azure portal, you can quickly pull up all your tagged resources and make sure they’re running smoothly.

 Financially speaking, however, you’re in a much different boat.
 Azure’s current server tagging capabilities don’t show the costs associated with each VM easily, or let you set budgets for your specific tags (ie, cost center).
 You can only see those numbers at the subscription level.
 You might think that’s good enough, but reconsider: How do you determine which department is costing the most money and adjust your cost management strategy if you can’t (easily) see what they’re spending?

 To see financial metrics, you have a couple of options.
 The first is writing Powershell scripts to add cost analysis of your portal data.
 If you know how to do this and have the time to write and test your code, great.
 Alternatively, you can download your usage data (which contains billing information) into Excel and wrangle your spreadsheet to show you what you need.